akostrik/stage_telegram_python/README.md

 1) `Server 1` attaches a limited number of corrected examples to every new OpenAI request

 # Setup and usage
-The user should have a web browser compatible with [ECMAScript 5](https://www.w3schools.com/js/js_es5.asp) (for example, IE8 and its previous versions are  not compatible with ECMAScript 5).
+The user should have a web browser compatible with [ECMAScript 5](https://www.w3schools.com/js/js_es5.asp) (for example, Internet Explorer 8 and its previous versions are not compatible with ECMAScript 5).

 ## MongoDB Atlas configuration